The Bullitt County History Museum

 Despite North Bullitt’s twelve three-pointers, Bullitt Central managed to pull out a one point victory.
 Brian Mattingly accounted for five of the twelve, while Michael Steele made four.

-I wonder if Kayleigh Woloch remembers receiving the Character Education award in Mrs. Rhonda Underwood’s kindergarten class, and getting her picture in the paper?
+And I wonder if Kayleigh Woloch remembers receiving the Character Education award in Mrs. Rhonda Underwood's kindergarten class, and getting her picture in the paper?

-1984 - 30 Years Ago.
+1984 - 40 Years Ago.

 Wanda Richardson retired as Senior Citizens Coordinator after eight years on the job.
 She declared, “I started this program from scratch.
 The reward you get is self-satisfaction with the personal contact with the people.
 I enjoyed being able to do something for someone else.”

-Francis Riggs of Belmont reported that Randell Johnson had a party Saturday night attended by Ray Kliver, Gerald Johnson, Rhonda Travis, Marty Grey, Mackie French III, Andrea Jenkins, Allen Terrill, Mike Hart, and Brian Curry.
+Francis Riggs of Belmont reported that Randell Johnson had a Saturday night party attended by Ray Kliver, Gerald Johnson, Rhonda Travis, Marty Grey, Mackie French III, Andrea Jenkins, Allen Terrill, Mike Hart, and Brian Curry.
 Mitchy and Violet Etherton chaperoned the event.

 Don’t you miss the days when such news was worth reporting in the paper?